 Most of the time I try to keep an eye on my calories.
 But a little bit of what you fancy, now and then, will do you no harm.
 Except if you make this every day.
 DISCLAIMER I will then take no responsibility for any issues you have fitting into your skinny jeans.

 Most comfort food recipes either come from your roots or your childhood meals, and this recipe is no exception.
 My mum used to make fried spaghetti with cheddar just enough so that every time she said “Guess what’s for dinner?”, we would shout excitedly “Fried cheesy spaghetti?!?!”(nine times out of ten nope, my mother was no nutritional fool).

 But not that often, so we would still boil over with excitement when she announced it was fried cheddar spaghetti.
-Just magical, the combination of our favourite twirly pasta with cheddar, fried and gooey with stretchy stringy cheese mixed in with crispy bits.
+Just magical, the combination of our favourite twirly spaghetti pasta with melted stretchy cheddar, fried and gooey portions with cheese strings mixed in with crispy bits.
 Absolute carb and fat heaven.